Student Achievement Center - Student Services

 Students who have fulfilled the requirements will be awarded with a Leadership Certificate at their Graduation Awards event and will be presented with a Leadership Medal to wear at Commencement.

-Contact the Office of Student Affairs for more details.
+Contact the University Student Affairs Office for more details.